“They say he has autism.”

 “Honey, the doctor’s positive.
 He fit all the criteria.
 He’ got it.”
 She finally lost the fight, sobbing into the phone.
 That’s when I learned the first and most important fact about autism:

-If you’ve ever met a kid with autism, you’ve only ever met one kid with autism.
+If you’ve ever met an autistic child, you’ve only ever met one autistic child.

 The next few weeks were spent trying to come to terms with what we learned.
 There’s a very steep learning curve when your child receives an autism diagnosis.
 You find yourself scurrying to put as much information and help together as possible.
 You find yourself splitting your time between trying to educate yourself and looking for any snippet of information that will convince you that your child’s still going to be able to lead some kind of normal life.
 You even find yourself pouring through those articles about B vitamin deficiencies, gut bacteria, and fevers that “break the autism” when your kid is sick.
 Basically, simple issues with simple solutions that will take care of the far more complex problem.

 Thankfully, one of my oldest and best friends had already been through a lot of this.
-His former girlfriend had a young son with autism, and he was still a huge part of the boy’s life.
-He played a huge part in helping us those first few months, and I’ll always love him for that.
+His former girlfriend had a young son who’s autistic, and he still plays a huge part of the boy’s life.
+He also played a huge part in helping us those first few months, and I’ll always love him for that.
 Experienced support is crucial in those early days, and I can’t stress enough the importance of seeking it out, whether it be family, friends, or a local support group.
 Thanks to him, I was able to sift through all the bull pretty quickly and focus on what would actually be helpful.